cnosdb/cnosdb/README.md

 #### Run CnosDB

 The following is a single node startup.
-If you need to start a cluster, see [Start a CnosDB Cluster](https://docs.cnosdb.com/en/latest/deploy/install.html#start-a-cnosdb-cluster)
+If you need to start a cluster, see the [Deploy](https://docs.cnosdb.com/en/docs/deploy/) section.

 ```bash
 ./target/debug/cnosdb run -M singleton --config ./config/config.toml